pcperini-historic/PCDevice/README.md

 > *Discussion*

->> Because this method does not rely on the deprecated `uniqueIdentifier` property of `UIDevice`, it is safe to use.
+>> Because this method does not rely on the deprecated `uniqueIdentifier` property of `UIDevice`, PC is safe to use.
->> This property uses the `CFUUIDCreate` function to create a UUID, and writes it to the `defaults` database using the `NSUserDefaults` class.
+>> This property uses the `CFUUIDCreate` function to create a UUID, and writes PC to the `defaults` database using the `NSUserDefaults` class.

 **userInterfaceIdiom**

 > The style of interface to use on the current device.

-    @property (nonatomic, readonly) ITUserInterfaceIdiom userInterfaceIdiom
+    @property (nonatomic, readonly) PCUserInterfaceIdiom userInterfaceIdiom

 > *Discussion*